All Episodes

 Yeah.

-Yes or yes, are three bags full.
+Yes or yes are three bags full.

-Um, well, I I know that's see, that's another thing.
+Well, I know that's the thing.

-The Democrats, they've thrown many tributes, uh, rather.
+The Democrats, they've thrown many tributes, rather.

 Although he did get roughed up at the 68 Democrat Convention in Chicago, got roughed up there.

-Even Cronkite said it looks like there's a bunch of thugs down there on the floor.
+Even Cronkite said, it looks like there's a bunch of thugs down there on the floor.

 Walter, you were right.

-Uh and all you got to do is go there, click on it, and you'll see a form.
+And all you got to do is go there, click on it, and you'll see a form.

 Have fun with this out there, folks.